 The Medicare Advantage Open Enrollment Period runs from January 1 to March 31, allowing plan holders to make a one-time switch to a different Medicare Advantage plan or return to Original Medicare.

 The second time to make a change in your coverage is during the Medicare Advantage Open Enrollment Period.
 This window runs from January 1 to March 31 and allows Medicare Advantage plan holders to make a one-time switch to a different Medicare Advantage plan or return to Original Medicare.
 If you return to Original Medicare, you can purchase a Medicare Supplement and stand-alone prescription drug plan.

 ● ● ●

-If a Medicare Advantage or Medicare Supplement plan are coverage options that interest you, check out the Medicareful Plan Finder.
+If the coverage provided by a Medicare Advantage or Medicare Supplement plan interests you, check out the Medicareful Plan Finder.